 Preview between the OJS default themes :

-OJS 2 has limited support for responsive display.
-Responsive display is a display that can make adjustments to the display on devices of different sizes such as smartphones, tablets and desktops.
-This approach implement in OJS 3 that make the front end of the journal become responsive or changed based on the user device or screen size.
+OJS 2 has limited support for the responsive display.
+A responsive display is a display that can make adjustments to the display on devices of different sizes such as smartphones, tablets, and desktops.
+This approach is implemented in OJS 3 that make the front end of the journal become responsive or changed based on the user device or screen size.

 The limitation of the responsive display feature on OJS 2 will bring poor experience from users.
 The site will look the same on each device although now each user has a unique device that has a different screen size.
 This will look the font becomes smaller on the smartphone/tablet view.
 The OJS 2 designed only to serve one screen size which is desktop.